San Francisco: Tourism and conventions

-Tourism is one of the city's largest private-sector industries, accounting for more than one out of seven jobs in the city.
+Tourism is one of San Francisco's most important private-sector industries, accounting for more than one out of seven jobs in the city.
 The city's frequent portrayal in music, film, and popular culture has made the city and its landmarks recognizable worldwide.
 In 2016, it attracted the fifth-highest number of foreign tourists of any city in the United States.
-More than 25 million visitors arrived in San Francisco in 2016, adding US$9.96 billion to the economy.
+In 2023, 23.1 million visitors arrived in San Francisco, adding US$9.3 billion to the economy.

-With a large hotel infrastructure and a world-class convention facility in the Moscone Center, San Francisco is a popular destination for annual conventions and conferences.
+With a large hotel infrastructure and a major convention facility in the Moscone Center, San Francisco is a popular destination for annual conventions and conferences.

-Some of the most popular tourist attractions in San Francisco noted by the Travel Channel include the Golden Gate Bridge and Alamo Square Park, which is home to the famous "Painted Ladies".
+Some of the most popular tourist attractions in San Francisco, as noted by the Travel Channel, include the Golden Gate Bridge and Alamo Square Park, home to the famous "Painted Ladies".
 Both of these locations were often used as landscape shots for the hit American television sitcom Full House.
 There is also Lombard Street, known for its "crookedness" and extensive views.
 Tourists also visit Pier 39, which offers dining, shopping, entertainment, and views of the bay, sunbathing California sea lions, the Aquarium of the Bay, and the famous Alcatraz Island.

-San Francisco also offers tourists cultural and unique nightlife in its neighborhoods.
+San Francisco also offers tourists varied nightlife in its neighborhoods.

 The new Terminal Project at Pier 27 opened September 25, 2014, as a replacement for the old Pier 35.
-Itineraries from San Francisco usually include round-trip cruises to Alaska and Mexico.

 A heightened interest in conventioneering in San Francisco, marked by the establishment of convention centers such as Yerba Buena, acted as a feeder into the local tourist economy and resulted in an increase in the hotel industry: "In 1959, the city had fewer than thirty-three hundred first-class hotel rooms; by 1970, the number was nine thousand; and by 1999, there were more than thirty thousand."
 The commodification of the Castro District has contributed to San Francisco's tourist economy.